 Students at Community College of Rhode Island are eligible for federal financial aid.
 The average federal aid awarded to students at Community College of Rhode Island was $4,871 last year, with 54% of students being awarded federal aid.

 |Full-Time Undergrad Enrollment|

 Student composition is an important deciding factor for most students applying to Community College of Rhode Island.

 Community College of Rhode Island has a good gender split, with 58% of undergraduates being female and 42% of undergraduates being male.

-At the school, most students are undefined residents; in fact, 97% of all students reside in undefined.
+At the school, most students are Rhode Island residents; in fact, 97% of all students reside in Rhode Island.
 However, 3% of students come from out-of-state .

 The student to faculty ratio at Community College of Rhode Island is 18:1.
-This means that you should have no trouble getting the academic support you need from Community College of Rhode Island to thrive in your studies.
+This means that you should have no trouble getting the academic support you need to thrive in your studies.